 Alaska to Argentina Bike Ride FAQ

-Although it is some years ago since I cycled from Alaska to Argentina, I still receive emails from people seeking advice.
+Although it is some years ago since I cycled from Alaska to Argentina, I still receive emails from people seeking bicycle touring tips.
 I'm always happy to answer each one, hoping my experiences will help other people.
 On this occasion, I thought I would take it a step further.
 Ben Stiller (no, not that one), who has recently cycled from Akron to Miami, had some great questions.
 I thought I would use the opportunity to write some useful information on cycling the Pan-American highway.

 What was the average amount of money you spent each day?